 If some key metrics have changed unexpectedly, you may wish to check against other sources or gather further specific insight before taking action, such as feedback from employees, external market data or focused research or surveys with customers.

-For more information about how The Institute can help you measure and benchmark your customer service performance or understand changing customer needs, please get in touch with your Client Relationship Director or contact us.
+For more information about how The Institute can help you measure and benchmark your customer service performance or understand changing customer needs, please get in touch with your Client Development Director or contact us.